STP Ride Details

 On Saturday, Link light rail will run every 12 minutes between 4:30-5:30 a.m and every 8 minutes between 5:54 and 8:50 a.m.
 Bicyclists are welcome to bring their bicycles onto Link trains to get to the STP start line at Husky Stadium.
 New Link car models have capacity for six bicycles.
 More details can be found here.

 Pre-event parking on Friday night

-Must purchase in advance via registration (add-on instructions), at packet pickup, or during Friday bag drop
+Must purchase in advance via registration (add-on instructions), or during Friday bag drop

 Parking on Saturday, Sunday & Monday